Motion Picture Corporation of America: Independent company

-MPCA also produced a string of straight-to-DVD action movies, with four including Cuba Gooding, Jr. These included Linewatch (2008); Hardwired (2009), which also starred Val Kilmer; Ticking Clock (2011); and One in the Chamber (2012), which also featured 80's action star, Dolph Lundgren.
-They produced two movies with Samuel L. Jackson: Arena (2011); and Meeting Evil (2012).
-During this time MPCA also made two movies with action star Jean-Claude Van Damme – Assassination Games (2011); and Six Bullets (2012).
+MPCA has produced a string of straight-to-DVD action movies, with four including Cuba Gooding, Jr. These included Linewatch (2008); Hardwired (2009), which also starred Val Kilmer; Ticking Clock (2011); and One in the Chamber (2012), which also featured 80's action star, Dolph Lundgren.
+It produced two movies with Samuel L. Jackson: Arena (2011) and Meeting Evil (2012), and with action star Jean-Claude Van Damme: Assassination Games (2011); and Six Bullets (2012).

 In 2011, MPCA made Beverly Hills Chihuahua 2 for Disney, a sequel to the 2008 comedy Beverly Hills Chihuahua.
-Most of the original cast returned and the film did well in the home video market with sales of over $30 million.
+Most of the original cast returned, and the film did well in the home video market with sales of over $30 million.

-Since 2013, MPCA produced made-for-television family Christmas films for Netflix and the Hallmark Channel.
+Since 2013, MPCA has produced made-for-television Christmas films for Netflix and the Hallmark Channel.